inspiringsource/dynamic-binary-search/README.md

 ## Contributing

-Feel free to open issues or submit PRs with improvements or additional test cases.
+Feel free to open issues or submit PRs with additional test cases.

 ## Solution Link